-The new standards for lameness, as outlined in the FARM Animal Care Reference Manual, require 95% of milking and dry cows to score a 1 or 2 with 85% of cows scoring 85% or greater.
+The new standards for lameness, as outlined in the FARM Animal Care Reference Manual, require 95% of milking and dry cows to score a 1 or 2.
 If your farm falls below this percentage, an action plan must be made to move towards compliance.
 However, veterinarians that specialize in preventing hoof problems recommend that cows which score a 2 also be closely evaluated by the foot trimmer or farmer to prevent lameness from progressing, resulting in a severely lame cow.